M3ssman/make-exercises-math/README.md

 ### Definition of Exercise Types

 The Exercise Options can be though of regular JSON with the following mandatory Properties:
-* ```renderer```: number
+* ```level```: number
-  Renderer to use, default set to "1", which means that a single Line will be output where the result is masked with an underscore.
+  Rendering Level.
+Default "1", which means that a single Line will be output where the result is masked with an underscore.
-  Rendering Addition with Carry requires renderer "2" because of additional logic to calculate the carry.
+  Rendering Addition with Carry requires Level "2" because of additional logic to calculate the carry and pre-fill each rendered Line.
 * ```quantity```: number
   Amount of Exercises, defaults to 12.
 * ```operations```: string[]